aomlomics/protocols/construction/protocol_bioinformatics_amplicon_tourmaline2.md

 The `figures/` folder contains interactive visualizations for exploring your taxonomic data:
 - `03_seq_run_name_1_<CLASSIFIER_METHOD>_<DATABASE_NAME>_<RUN_NAME>-taxa_barplot.qzv`: Interactive taxonomic barplot that can be viewed in the [QIIME 2 web browser](https://view.qiime2.org)

-# 5-PREPARING INPUTS FOR ANALYSES SUBMISSION TO ODE
+# 5-PREPARING INPUTS FOR ANALYSES SUBMISSION TO OCEAN DNA EXPLORER

 After completing all three Tourmaline steps, you may need to prepare your analysis metadata for submission to the [Ocean DNA Explorer (ODE)](https://www.oceandnaexplorer.org).
 The `format_analysisMetadata.py` script helps you generate standardized metadata files from your Tourmaline configuration files.

 ## Scripts overview

 ### Individual Analysis: `format_analysisMetadata.py`

 The `format_analysisMetadata.py` script: